-Enjoy a forested nook at the bottom of Bluegill Hill, at Lake Greeson in SW Arkansas.
+Enjoy a forested nook at the bottom of Bluegill Hill, at Lake Greeson in SW Arkansas, with sliding-scale priced firewood already stacked and waiting.
 This primitive campsite offers total privacy with lots of shade within a young forest of mostly oak and pine trees.
-There is an area that has been leveled for your tent or van, and the remainder of cleared campsite is barely sloped enough to allow a ball to roll.
-Above the campsite area and below it, is a little bit more of an incline.
+There's a spot that has been leveled for your tent, or van/trailer, and the rest of cleared site area is barely sloped enough to allow a ball to roll.
+Above the site area and below it, is a little bit more of an incline.
 This is a perfect part of the hill to accommodate a campsite and I think you're going to love it!

 At dawn, nature wakes up and the songbirds sing, occasionally crows visit, and I also have chickens at the top of the hill.
-My roosters have a powerful crow, but the ridge above the campsite and the trees do a great job of deflecting and muffling the sound.
-The most unnatural sound will be from the occasional semi-truck that is traveling along the highway.
-It's a small highway and not a main thoroughfare and they rarely transport on weekends.
-All areas along the northern edge of Lake Greeson are close to the highway, luckily Fox Nook is one that is tucked pretty well into the forest, but it's not immune to the sound of the occasional weekday semi-truck.
-By 10 a.m. the breeze picks up from the south and pushes any highway noise away from the campsite and lake area.
+The roosters have a powerful voice but the ridge above the campsite and the trees do a great job of deflecting and muffling the sound.
+The most unnatural sound will be from the occasional semi-truck traveling along the highway.
+It's a small highway, not a main thoroughfare, and they rarely transport on weekends.
+All areas along the northern edge of Lake Greeson are close to the highway, luckily Fox Nook is one that is tucked pretty well into the forest but it's not immune to the sound of the occasional weekday semi-truck.
+By 10 a.m. the breeze picks up from the south and helps push back any highway noise.

 - Check in: After 2PM